rodokkn/raspberry-pi-ebook-reader/README.md

 ---

+## Enclosure Design
+- Custom enclosure designed specifically for the project using SolidWorks
+- Enclosure manufactured using PLA with 3D printing
+- Designed to fit the E-Ink display, Raspberry Pi, buttons, and battery securely
+- Focused on compact size and portable use

+---

 ## Notes
 This repository documents the working logic and system setup of the project.
 The goal is to demonstrate embedded system integration rather than polished